kanhaiyadav/invictus/Readme.md

 invictus update [title] [email]
 ```

-Allows you to update password of an account.
+Updates the password of a specific account, it cannot update any other metadata (email/username, description) as of now.

 **Positional Arguments:**